discountry/discountry.github.io/about/index.md

 order: 1
 ---

-As a Full Stack Engineer, I have successfully taken multiple products from 0 to 1.
-I lead teams effectively, ensuring an environment where people can do their best work.
-Currently, I work mostly with TypeScript, React, Next.js, and React Native.
-I have over 5 years of experience both in working teamed-up & independently.
+As a Full Stack Engineer, I have successfully guided multiple products from inception to launch.
+I effectively lead teams, fostering an environment that enables everyone to perform at their best.
+Currently, my work primarily involves TypeScript, React, Next.js, and React Native.
+I possess over five years of experience working both collaboratively and independently.

 ### Work Experience